davidshq/web-ideas/lower-barrier-to-entry/conceptual-subset.md

 A starting place for this venture might be using some of the "State of x" surveys floating around the web to choose between important and unimportant topics.

+- "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." - Martin Fowler, Refactoring, 1999.

 ## A Few Examples of Simplified Concepts.
 Here I'll make some crazy suggestions on ways in which we could simplify what we teach.
 I know what I'm saying is opinioniated and controversial.
 I'm very open to changing what concepts should be taught as long as it is a subset...and I suppose someone might convince me this is a bad idea altogether.